Street Fighter 6: Everything we know so far about Street Fighter 6

 - Blanka

 As for the rest of the roster, there’s a leaked image that purportedly shows the rest of the cast.
-Included in the list are:
+However, upon the reveal of Manon during The Game Awards, it’s become clear that this image is not 100% accurate – at least there could be more characters not yet included here that will eventually find their way to the game.
+Included in the list but have not yet been officially revealed are:

 - Zangief